mooshaa/twit-tele-bot/README.md

 # twit-tele-bot
-A bot that monitors twitter accounts and sends messages to a channel when the monitored accounts tweet.
+A simple bot that monitors twitter accounts and sends messages to a channel when the monitored accounts tweet.